The remains of this schooner lie on at the eastern end of Sand Acre Bay on the River Lynher, Cornwall.

 The keel, keelson and lower frames of the Harry Herbert can be found at the high water mark in Sand Acre Bay.
 The Harry Herbert was abandoned alongside the Excelsior and parts of both vessels can be seen mixed together under a blanket of seaweed, not far from the two Target Floats .

 The first picture taken in 1977 shows two mast steps forward on the keelson, indicating that her foremast was moved when she was converted from a brigantine to a schooner.
 At that time far more of the hull remained on the foreshore, as can be seen by comparing picture 1 with picture 4 taken 40 years later.

 The Harry Herbert is the easterly of the two hulks, she was left lying on her port bilge with her bow to the shore.
-The remains butt-jointed lower frames can be seen on the foreshore, these are doubled in pairs 305mm / 12in wide with 162mm / 8in spacing.
+When investigated in 2017 by The SHIPS Project, the remains butt-jointed lower frames could be seen on the foreshore, these are doubled in pairs 305mm / 12in wide with 162mm / 8in spacing.
 The outer planking is 38mm / 1.5in thick but the thickness of the inner planking is unknown as none of the timber seen in 1977 remains today.
 The stem timbers have collapsed and are separated from the keel while the sternpost has fallen over and lies mostly eroded away with the rudder gudgeons and ironwork still in place.

 Sand Acre Bay, Lynher River, Cornwall, eastern end, towards Wearde Quay.

 From Saltash, take Wearde Road south to Churchtown Farm where the road bears hard left.
 Follow the footpath south-west, cross over the railway line at the bridge then take the footpath on the left leading down to the beach.
 Walk along the beach 250m eastwards and the hulks can be seen on the foreshore at the eastern end.
 These hulks can only be seen at low tide.